-Any vacancies in any board or commission, from whatever cause arising, shall be filled by appointment by the city council.
+Any vacancies in any board or commission, from whatever cause arising, shall be filled by appointment by the mayor and city council.
 Upon a vacancy occurring leaving an unexpired portion of a term, any appointment to fill such vacancy shall be for the unexpired portion of such term.
 If a member of a board or commission absents himself from three consecutive regular meetings of such board or commission, unless by permission of such board or commission expressed in its official minutes, or is convicted of a crime involving moral turpitude, or ceases to be a qualified elector of the city, his office shall become vacant and shall be so declared by the city council.
+(As amended July 6, 1966).